phongv/Data-Science-Project/README.md

-# Data-Science-Project
-Project about difference media
+# A text mining approach to understand the reaction of different media channels towards Coronavirus outbreak in the USA